 “There are seven water pumps that needs to be looked after, because they are very important to get the huge amount of water out of here.
 If not, it would have been flooded a long time ago.”

-25 000 litres of water from the ground runs through these pumps every hour.
-The oldest pump is over 50 years old, but still going strong.
+25,000 litres of water from the ground runs through these pumps every hour.
+The oldest pump is more than 50 years old, but still going strong.
 “Occasionally I have to oil the machinery,” says Carlsen, who also worked in the mines during the summers as a youngster.

 Røros was metaphorically built on copper and the atmospheric Olav’s Mine is truly a unique place.
-Through almost 400 years the over 40 mines around the town of Røros have extracted about 110 000 tons of pure copper.
+Through almost 400 years the 40 pluss mines around the town of Røros have extracted about 110,000 tons of pure copper.
 These findings have built an economical basis for the development of a rich culture in the region.

-In 2015 Røros was awarded the prize for the best “cultural county” in Norway.
-“It is because of places like Olav’s Mine this town could transform into one of Trøndelags most important areas,” says Solfrid Augensen at The Røros Museum.
+In 2015, Røros was awarded the prize for the best “cultural county” in Norway.
+“It is because of places like the Olav’s Mine that this town could transform into one of Trøndelags most important areas,” says Solfrid Augensen at The Røros Museum.